-Real gross domestic product (GDP), defined as the value of the production of goods, increased at an annual rate of 3.0 percent in the second quarter of 2017, up from 1.2 percent in the first quarter of the year.
-The Department of Commerce Bureau of Economic Analysis (BEA) said the second-quarter increase in real GDP "reflected positive contributions from (personal consumption expenditures), non-residential fixed investment, exports, federal government spending, and private inventory investment that were partly offset by negative contributions from residential fixed investment and state and local government spending.
-Imports, which are a subtraction in the calculation of GDP, increased."
+Real gross domestic product (GDP), defined as the value of the production of goods, increased to 4.2 percent in the second quarter of 2018, up from 2.2 percent in the first quarter.
+The Department of Commerce Bureau of Economic Analysis (BEA) said the second-quarter increase in real GDP "reflected positive contributions from Personal Consumption Expenditures, nonresidential fixed investment. exports, federal government spending, and state and local government spending that were partly offset by negative contributions from private inventory investment and residential fixed investment.
+Imports decreased."
+TTX attributes the growth in GDP (reported as 4.1 percent in the second quarter) to "consumer spending, non-residential investment, exports and government spending.
+These were offset slightly by a drop in inventories and residential investment."